COVID-19 pandemic in the Faroe Islands: December 2020

 It was expected that in December the numbers of COVID-19 positive cases would rise in the Faroe Islands because many young Faroese study abroad, especially in Denmark, and many of them would travel back home for the holidays, and in Denmark the numbers of positive cases was quite high in late November and early December.
 Some days in the beginning of December there were 4 and 5 new daily cases, all either from abroad or from a known source, some of the new cases were from tests made on day six after entering the Faroe Islands as recommended by the Faroese authorities, that people are tested three days before and again when they come to the country and again after six days.
-On 19 December there were 7 new cases including two cases on the National Hospial (Landssjúkrahúsið), one patient and one of the staff members.
+On 19 December there were 7 new cases including two cases in the National Hospital (Landssjúkrahúsið), one patient and one of the staff members.
 This led to the closing of all three hospitals in the Faroe Islands for visitors.
 On 28 December 2020 19 people tested positive, of these it was not known from where or by whom two persons had been infected.
 On New Year's Eve no person tested positive, which was the first time since 17 December 2020.